fschaeck/AirVPN-hummingbird-docker/README.md

 there are no releases in the gitlab repository and this Dockerfile is downloading whatever is currently in the master branch.
 Thus the patches may not work anymore if the client code changes in afore mentioned master branch.

-The following is the relevant part of the hummingbird gitlab repository README.md plus whatever is needed to get this Docker image built and the container running.

 **Main features:**